theamar961/Spellchecker-NLP/README.md

 # Spellchecker-NLP

 Implemented functions to correct spelling mistakes in a document.
 There is no right way to perform spell checking and is totally dependent on the corpus or the vocabulary you have with you.
-The order in which you call these functions matters too.

 I walk you through different types of tokens/ words that commonly occur in a document.